 About Our Water

-The City currently serves over 36,000 citizens over a 27 square mile service area.
+The city currently serves over 40,000 customers over a 31 square mile service area.
 The average daily water usage in the City of Brighton is 2.5 Millions of Gallons per Day (MGD), with peak demand reaching over 11 MGD.

 Used water is collected through the sanitary sewer system of approximately 160 miles of sewer pipe, and treated before being returned to the alluvial groundwater system.
 Your wastewater is treated at either the City of Brighton’s Wastewater Treatment Plant, the Metro Wastewater Reclamation District’s Northern Treatment Plant, or the Lochbuie Wastewater Treatment Plant depending on where you live in Brighton.